KGB33/dev-kgb33-notes/notes/static/markdown/psql.md

 # Prefix

 - `\d $table` will show the columns and indexes for a table.
-Use this to see the constaints and primary keys.
+Use this to see the constraints and primary keys.

 # Primary Key